 Acting for the Camera

 Develop on-camera acting skills through exercises, readings, and improvisation.
 Young actors build confidence and self-awareness both on- and off-camera.
 Students also learn how to prepare as an actor and tackle creative projects like how to develop a dynamic character.

-From cartoons to commercials and radio to video games, voice-over is an integral part of an actor’s tool belt.
-In this class, students learn microphone technique and studio etiquette, and play with character voices as they explore the world of voice acting.
-Students will receive a voice-over demo reel of their work at the end of the session.
+From cartoons to commercials, and radio to video games, voiceover is an integral part of an actor’s tool belt.
+In this class, students learn microphone technique and studio etiquette, and play with character voices as they explore the world of voice acting and see how to bring a script to life.

 Film: Commercial Acting